Frequently Asked Questions

 20. PAR Qualification (CASH PROGRAM)

-Please note: distributors will not be able to call us to find out where they are at on the list.
+Please note: builders will not be able to call us to find out where they are at on the list.
 This is proprietary information and will not be given out to anyone.

 EXAMPLE: If there are 300 people in the CASH program.
 Person #5 is not PAR qualified this month.
 We give out 20 sales this month and they missed out.
 We start at position #21 next month and do 20 more sales next month, they have to wait until all CASH qualified people are paid until their turn comes around again in position # 5 (which is after person #4).
 This is why is it so important for everyone in the CASH program to stay PAR qualified and keep their back office account active.